sib-swiss/containers-introduction-training/docs/course_material/day2/2_introduction_snakemake.md

     * Delete the `results` folder: using the graphic interface or `rm -rf results/`
     * Execute the workflow with multiple targets: `snakemake --cores 1 results/first_step.txt results/second_step.txt`

-    You should now see Snakemake execute the 2 rules and produce both targets/outputs.
+    We should now see Snakemake execute the 2 rules and produce both targets/outputs.

 ### Chaining rules